 Dr Sara Lunt’s last role at English Heritage was as Senior Curator, West Territory.
 She is a Fellow of the Institute of Andean Studies, the Society of Antiquaries of London and an Associate Honorary Research Fellow at the Institute of Archaeology (UCL).
 She is a trustee of The Hosking Houses Trust, a charity providing accommodation for women artists.

 Alison Richmond (Chair) is a conservator and the former Chief Executive of the Institute of Conservation.
 She has lived experience of mental health and believes in the healing power of heritage.

 Johnny Tipler is a freelance motoring journalist, historian and author with over 35 books published on a variety of motoring topics.
 He is a major contributor to 911 & Porsche World, Classic Porsche and Porsche Post magazines.

 Danny Whatmough is a senior PR and marketing professional specialising in PR and digital/social media.
-He is currently head of digital across Weber Shandwick‘s European consumer practice.
+He is Managing Director at Red Consultancy where he leads the agency’s consumer division, PLAY, and the social team, Shiny Red.
 A music graduate, he currently volunteers with a homeless choir called Choir With No Name.